microsoft/Windows-iotcore-samples/Samples/EdgeModules/README.md

 ### Building the samples

-All the projects reference a common MSBuild properties file in the root of the project set called [Common.CS.props](./Common.CS.props) .  this contains defaults for the windows sdk root path and the windows sdk version.  if you have different values you can either modify your copy of the props or override them from environment variables with the same names as the prop variables -- WindowsSdkRoot and WindowsSdkVersion
+All the projects reference a common MSBuild properties file in the root of the project set called [Common.CS.props](./Common.CS.props) .
+In addition to other things, this file contains defaults for the windows sdk root path and the windows sdk version.
+If you have different values you can either modify your copy of the props file, or override them from environment variables with the same names as the prop variables -- WindowsSdkRoot and WindowsSdkVersion

+### Running the samples

+These samples can be run on Window IoT Core or Windows IoT Enterprise.
+If you use Enterprise then you will need to be sure the optional Windows container feature is enabled.
+If you use IoT Core then you need a .ffu image that contains the Windows Container Optional Feature.